More Than 50 Fun, Free, and Kid-Approved Inside Summer Activities

 - Build a pillow fort in the living room (or you could also make a cardboard box fort if you have a billion Amazon boxes lying around).

 - Make paper puppets and put on a show.
-Little kids LOVE this fun beat-the-heat summer idea.
+All ages LOVE this fun beat-the-heat summer idea.

 - Create a craft project with objects you have lying around the house.
 This is one of the easiest inside summer activities to do with all ages of kids.